JasonWatts/laterHasArrived/README.md

 # TODO:
 1. [Create] The input names.csv file of participant names should have a header row, which should not be treated as an actual participant
-1. [Create] The prompt of the names.csv file should mention "file containing names of participants"
+1. (DONE) [Create] The prompt of the names.csv file should mention "file containing names of participants"
 1. [Results] Verify resolution of NaN problem associated with duplicate rows/columns in AM table
 1. [Respond] Remove (not just disable) responder's name from selection options
 1. [Respond] Remove the assigned ID suffix in names lists